How to get residency in Monaco

-Long Term Residency Card = 6 Months in Monaco
+Long-Term Residency Card = 6 Months in Monaco

-The 3 month rule applies unless the PT receives a carte de sêjour privilegie and become a long term resident of Monaco (details below) in which case you would need to demonstrate that the PT spends at least 6 months per year there.
+The 3-month rule applies unless the PT receives a carte de sêjour privilegie and become a long term resident of Monaco (details below) in which case you would need to demonstrate that the PT spends at least 6 months per year there.

 There are essentially 3 levels to receiving residency in Monaco.

-- “carte de sejour temporaire” which is the lowest level card – and only is good for one year.
+- “carte de sejour temporaire” which is the lowest level card – and is only good for one year.
 This does give you official residency status, but will expire if you don’t renew it properly, as well as prove you were inside the Principality for the minimum official time period of this residency provision.

 - “carte de sêjour privilegie” is the highest level of residency, and requires you spend half your time in the country.
-Are only approx. 30,000 people with any type of residency.
+There are only approx. 30,000 people with any type of residency.
 I’ve heard that you also need to speak 2 out of the 3 languages: French, Italian or English, but couldn’t find any official documentation that states this.